 -1 casual outfit (I brought a light sun dress)

--Toiletries (toothbrush, toothpaste, face wipes, bar of soap, deodorant, 2in1 shampoo)
+-Toiletries (toothbrush, toothpaste, face wipes, hair/body soap, deodorant)

 -Cellphone + local SIM card